timwford/model-generate/README.md

 # model-generate

-I use FastAPI/Pydantic models for my server.
-But for mobile, I also use Klaxon for model parsing and I use Codable Structs in SwiftUI.
+I use FastAPI/Pydantic models server-side.
+But for mobile, I use Klaxon for JSON parsing and I use Codable Structs in SwiftUI.
 I am tired of copying and/or writing out my models for server and twice for mobile.
 I want them generated!